6. Colorful threads

 So, what did the former basketball coach do?
 He simply asked them to pray about it.
 There wasn't any painting of a vision on the canvas of their imagination.
 He didn't give anything resembling a rousing halftime speech.
 Days went by with no answer from the four.
 Anxiety levels mounted.
 Suppose those young men said "no" to Bulgaria.
 Would the project have to be postponed?

 With Loren Gresham's help, God shifted those young men's gaze from Kazakhstan's oil derricks and pipelines to a place producing a far different oil.
 East of Sofia, Bulgaria, rose blossoms cover the valleys.
-There, another kind of oil is produced: rose oil.
+There another kind of oil is produced: rose oil.
 Kazakhstan's oil comes out of the ground.
 Bulgaria's oil is made from rose petals.
-Kazakhstan's oil is measured in barrels.
+Kazakhstan's oil is measured in 40-gallon barrels.
 Bulgaria's rose oil, the base for the world's most expensive perfumes, is measured in grams.
+(Note: It takes 28 grams to make an ounce.)

 Recently, one of those four, Philip Rodebush, said to me: "It doesn't seem like we did much that first year."